arieltlr/PinandNeedle/README.md

 ## Key Features
 * User authentication
+* Full CRUD cycle for boards
+* Full CRUD cycle for pins
+* * Upload image as part of pin creation.
+Image stored remotely using AWS
+* User can save another users pin, and two levels of edit ability exist.
+Author can edit all details of the pin and delete.
+If user saves a pin from another user, only associated board can be modified.
 * Save pins directly from the feed
-* Automatic board creation when user attempts to save a pin without an existing board.
+* Automatic board creation when user attempts to save a pin without an existing board
 * Search feature for all pins
+* Users can follow and unfollow other users